 Fast Facts About Ethnic Rhinoplasty

 While most patients assume that all nasal surgeries can be performed identically to one another, this is simply not true.
-Each rhinoplasty is uniquely designed to meet the needs of a particular patient.
+Each rhinoplasty in NYC is uniquely designed to meet the needs of a particular patient.
 In many cases a person’s ethnic background plays a role.
 If you’ve been considering an ethnic rhinoplasty to correct problems you see with your own nose, read up on these quick facts so you know what to expect from your procedure.

 No. 1 – Ethnic Rhinoplasty Is Narrowly Defined Into Four Main Backgrounds

 Technically, each one of us is a person with an ethnic background.
 But for the purposes of rhinoplasty, ethnicities are very specifically defined.
 Given the population breakdown of the country in which we live, the most common rhinoplasty performed is on those of Caucasian descent.
 Because Caucasians make up the majority of those seeking the procedure, it is considered the standard approach to rhinoplasty, leaving the distinction of “ethnic rhinoplasty” to those of other cultures.

 Patients who are Asian, African American, Hispanic, and Middle Eastern may find that the characteristics inherent to noses of these ethnicities may require a slightly different approach.
 They may also be limited in terms of how much can be changed, but more on that later.

 No. 2 – The US Population’s Shift Makes Ethnic Rhinoplasty More Important